Polarisation/indexeddb-export-import/README.md

 You will need an open [IDBDatabase](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase) connection.

-The follwing example exports a database, clears all object stores, then re-import the database.
+The follwing example exports a database, clears all object stores, then re-imports the database.
 It uses [Dexie.js](https://github.com/dfahlander/Dexie.js) to initiate the database, but this is not required.

 	var Dexie = require("Dexie");
 	var IDBExportImport = require("indexeddb-export-import")